shiblisec/Rekon/README.md

 # Rekon
 The project contains multiple shell scripts for automating the tasks which most of the hackers struggle during their recon phase.

+# Update

+The complete project is going to be shifted on python, new functionalities will be added to each module and current modules will be updated for better performance.

-# Read more about it at:
+## Read more about it at:

 “Fasten your Recon process using Shell Scripting” by Mohd Shibli https://link.medium.com/rGBhyyyAE1